NishiGaba/User-Login-System/README.md

 If you want detailed knowledge about these modules, just go through this link: [npmJS](https://www.npmjs.com)

-We are Building Mongoose Models for defining Schemma for creating new users.
+We are Building Mongoose Models for defining Schema for creating new users in this section.

 ## Section 5 (Password Encryption with Bcrypt)